North Caledonian Football League

-The North Caledonian Football Association is a senior football association operating throughout the Highlands and Islands of Scotland and is a recognised body of the Scottish Football Association (SFA) and as such has its senior football competitions officially registered with the SFA.
+The North Caledonian Football League is a senior football association operating throughout the Highlands and Islands of Scotland and is a recognised body of the Scottish Football Association (SFA) and as such has its senior football competitions officially registered with the SFA.

 History

+North of Scotland Junior FA

 The formation of the Inverness Junior Football Association on 31 January 1888 saw the introduction of the Inverness Junior Cup.
 After the final in 1888 the association was renamed the North of Scotland Junior Football Association and the competition the North of Scotland Junior Cup.

 The Association's league competition was later introduced in 1896 as the "North of Scotland Junior League" with the initial aim of providing a league format for its junior members and predominantly the "2nd XI" teams from senior Highland Football League clubs.
 Upon its formation these teams mostly came from the Inverness area.
 By 1906 though, the Association had welcomed several new member teams from outside the Inverness-shire area, specifically Nairn Thistle and Dingwall Victoria United (later re-formed as Ross County) broadening the coverage of the league across the North.
 Other clubs from across the Highland counties followed suit, with Muir of Ord and Tore United among those to join.

+From 1888 onwards, the winner of the North of Scotland Junior League were presented with the Muirton Challenge Shield - a large shield presented to the winners by the owners of the former Muirton Inn in Inverness.
+This continued to be presented until around the 1960s when a new trophy was introduced.

+North of Scotland Reserve (2nd XI) FA

 In 1935 the league dropped its junior status, possibly due to the Scottish Junior Football Association's objections to Senior clubs involvement, and became known as the North of Scotland "2nd XI" League (it was also known colloquially as either the Highland Reserve League or Highland Alliance, the latter a nod to the southern reserve league the Scottish Football Alliance).
 It was recognised as a senior football league with teams eligible to apply for Scottish FA membership.

 In 1947–48 season, the league's membership consisted of a record 26 clubs, split into a three-division regional set-up with the top clubs in each section playing off for the Championship.
 In 1948 it reverted to a single division with a much reduced membership.

 By the late 1960s/early 1970s, the Highland League reserve teams which had dominated the league gradually dropped out of contention, with most finding that it was not financially viable to run "2nd XI" or reserve teams at a senior level.
 At the same time, the league began to see an influx of senior football teams joining from the surrounding counties of Easter Ross, Caithness and Sutherland.